rbroek/objectiv.io/docs/taxonomy/global-contexts/CookieIdContext.md

 # CookieIdContext

-Global Context with information needed to reconstruct a user session.
+A [GlobalContext](/docs/taxonomy/global-contexts) carrying the information needed to reconstruct a user session.

 import Mermaid from '@theme/Mermaid';